Genocs/genocs-library-docs/content/en/library/monitoring/index.md

 ### Usage

-Extend Program.cs -> use services and congiguration object instance.
+Extend Program.cs -> use services and configuration object instance.
 They are both available in ASP.NET Core framework.

 ```cs
 services.AddCustomOpenTelemetry(configuration);